 Degree-seeking Harvard College students that register for CSCI S-50 in the summer will have the grading basis default to Sat/Unsat.
 The grade of Satisfactory includes letter grades from A to C-; the grade of Unsatisfactory represents work below C- and is considered a failing grade.
 Students enrolled in a course with a grade basis of Sat/Unsat will not receive a letter grade in the course.

 Harvard College students can petition to change the grading basis for this course from Sat/Unsat to Letter graded.
-Requests to be graded on a Letter basis must be submitted by July 2nd, 2021; requests to change grading basis after that date will not be accepted.
+Requests to be graded on a Letter basis must be submitted by Tuesday, July 5, 2022; requests to change grading basis after that date will not be accepted.
 The Change of Grading Basis form can be submitted directly to Academic Services (email@example.com).
 Students will receive confirmation via email once the form is processed.
-Students that wish to request letter grade basis for CSCI E-50 should first consult the Harvard College Handbook for Students or speak with their Resident Dean.
+Students that wish to request letter grade basis for CSCI S-50 should first consult the Harvard College Handbook for Students or speak with their Resident Dean.

 Returning from a Leave of Absence or Withdrawal

-If you are returning after a leave of absence or withdrawal from Harvard College, you must submit a completed Form to Attend Harvard Summer School From a Leave of Absence to the FAS Registrar’s Office as soon as possible after registering, and no later than the registration deadline.
+If you are returning after a leave of absence or withdrawal from Harvard College, you must work with your Resident Dean to inform the FAS Registrar’s Office that you are registered for Harvard Summer School courses.

 Completing Degree Requirements